 The lecture series gives artists, academics and cultural entrepreneurs the opportunity to present their work to an audience composed of members of the Webster community as well as external guests.
 Speakers will be interviewed for the Webster University Geneva Podcast.

 The series will continue to function as a research, learning, and service platform, creating opportunities for the Webster community and general public to engage with creative people.
 While the program of events for 2018-19 focused exclusively on the visual arts, our events for the 2019-20 year will reflect a broader definition of “art” and “art-making”, and will be devoted to exploring a wider range of arts – including the performance arts – as well as the humanities.
 This will bring the series into closer alignment with the mission of the Global Citizenship Program and the university’s liberal arts mandate.

-Lectures are free and take place on campus on a regular basis on Tuesdays or Thursdays at lunchtime (1-2 pm), unless otherwise noted below.
+Lectures are free, open to the public, and generally take place on campus at lunchtime (1-2 pm).
 All are welcome and there is no need to register in advance.

 3 September – Grisha Loginov, DJ